kogakure/website-hugo-stefanimhoff.de/app/content/articles/2016/hugo-jekyll-migration.md

 How fast Hugo *really* is can be best seen in this video: [Hugo benchmark - 5,000 posts in seconds](https://www.youtube.com/watch?v=CdiDYZ51a2o).

 ## Templates

 Hugo comes without a plugin system, but I didn’t miss any and could find a solution for everything I had on my Jekyll site before.
 The templates are written in [Go html/template](https://golang.org/pkg/html/template/), Ace or Amber.
 The latter look very familiar to people, who know Jade/Pug.
 But I choose the Go html/template.
 The syntax needs some time to get used to, as it’s so different from all template engines I’ve used before.
 But if I got stuck with a problem the [Hugo Discussion Board](https://discourse.gohugo.io) could help out in all cases.
 Hugo comes with specific rules for templates, how to name them and rules in which order templates get rendered.

 ## Themes

 It also has really nice Theme system, which allows to create very modular Themes.
 And because creating a theme is so easy there are [a lot very good of them](http://themes.gohugo.io/) available.

 ## Shortcodes

 Instead of plugins Hugo uses [Shortcodes](http://gohugo.io/content-management/shortcodes), which is very refreshing.
 Writing plugins in Jekyll was *not* fun.
 With Shortcodes it’s possible to create the same functionality without needing to know Ruby and the [Liquid for Programmers](https://github.com/Shopify/liquid/wiki/Liquid-for-Programmers) guidelines and still getting the same result with less lines and writing mostly Markup.

 ## Content

 Another really nice thing is the organization of the content.
 You can create multiple sections and or types of content, serving them at your chosen URL.
 And you can create pages or content just out of data (Jekyll has this, too).

 Content is written in Markdown (or Asciidoc, reStructuredText) and can be extended with Frontmatter (in TOML, YAML or JSON).

 Hugo comes with Menu generation and a Taxonomy system, which lets you create as many Taxonomies (tags, categories, etc.) as you like.

-## Source Code
-If you’re interested, how I built it, you can have a look, I published my source code on GitHub:

-{{< download url="https://github.com/kogakure/hugo-stefanimhoff.de" text="View Source on GitHub" >}}

 ## Conclusion

 Converting my site from Jekyll to Hugo just took three days.
 My tendency of over-engineering and perfection allocated a lot of the time.
 And because of that, I started simplifying my CSS and Gulp tasks and will further simplify the site.
 But it was fun and if you need a static site you should have a look into Hugo.